Kelis, 40, Wows In Orange Swimsuit, Rocks Big Curly Signature Hair

 Kelis is living her life to the fullest and is proving that age is just a number.

-The “4th of July (Fireworks)” hitmaker is 40 years of age as of today and is being honored by her fans on social media, per The Inquisitr.
+The “4th of July (Fireworks)” hitmaker is 40-years-old as of today and is being honored by her fans on social media, per a previous post by The Inquisitr.

-One day before the big day, Kelis shared a group shot of herself with her friends, rocking a bright orange swimsuit and her signature big curly hair.
+Just before her birthday, Kelis shared a group shot of herself with friends, rocking a bright orange swimsuit and her signature big curly hair.
 The “Trick Me” songstress accessorized the look with a funky pair of sunglasses and posed with one hand on her hip.
 She rocked flip flops and an ankle bracelet and as always, looked stunning.

 The photo quickly racked up over 6,500 likes, proving to be popular with her followers.